-It is recognised men and those who identify as a non-binary gender also experience family and domestic violence and require support and intervention.
+Evidence overwhelmingly indicates that primarily men perpetrate violence against women so perpetrators are generally described as male, however it is recognised that men and those who identify as a non-binary gender also experience family and domestic violence and require support and intervention.

 Men who choose to use violence towards or abuse their family members can, with commitment and support, change.
 There are services available for men who choose to use violence.
 They are commonly known as ‘Men’s Behaviour Change Programs’ or ‘Perpetrator Intervention Programs’.